-The maximum available fault current (MAFC) is the highest level of current that can flow in an electrical system during a short circuit or fault condition.
+The maximum available fault current (MAFC), also known as is the highest level of current that can flow in an electrical system during a short circuit or fault condition.
 This value is crucial in designing appropriate protection schemes and selecting the right electrical equipment for specific applications.

 Factors Influencing Maximum Available Fault Current

 Several factors contribute to the determination of the maximum available fault current in an electrical system.
 These include:

 - Source: Typically the main transformer, larger transformers (measured in kVA) lead to higher fault currents.